manomarichal/space-invaders/README.md

 - shooting: space

 ## Extra rules:
-- you have 3 lives for every level
+- You have 3 lives for every level.
-- you lose 1 life upon hitting an enemy projectile
+- You lose 1 life upon hitting an enemy projectile.
-- you lose 1 life upon colliding with an enemy (which destroys the enemy)
+- You lose 1 life upon colliding with an enemy (which destroys the enemy).
-- you lose the game if an enemy touches the bottom corner of the screen
+- You lose the game if an enemy touches the bottom corner of the screen.
-- shields are destroyed when they collide with an enemy (which also destroys the enemy)
+- Shields are destroyed when they collide with an enemy (which also destroys the enemy).